craftingcity/RollHighOrDie/Combat and Actions/Generic Actions.md

 ###### 3 AP
 ''

 Target a creature within 5' of you and establish Line of Sight.
 Make an Athletics Skill Check, and your target will do the same.
-Compare your
+Compare your Athletics Roll to your target's Athletics Roll.
+If your Total is greater or equal to your target's Roll, you impose the 'Grappled' [[Ailment]].

+You must have at least one free hand to use this Action.

 ## Shove
 ###### 3 AP
+''

+Target a creature within 5' of you and establish Line of Sight.
+Make an Athletics Skill Check, and your target will do the same.
+Compare your Athletics Roll to your target's Athletics Roll.
+If your Total is greater or equal to your target's Roll, you may p

+You must have at least one free hand to use this Action.

 ## Maneuver
 ###### 2 AP